arcadia-redux/arcadia_automation_bot/README.md

 GOOGLE_PROJECT_CREDS_FILENAME = # credentials for that project (something like model-quad-111-222.json)
 ```

+Deployment is handled by CI/CD workflows, bot is redeployed on push to master, so most of the time you won't need to do this manually.
+Changes to `common.env` should be applied to action runner secret.
 ### Running on localhost
 You can run Discord bot locally, for that create `.env` file in `bot` folder.
 It should contain same set of keys, but values may be different of course (to utilize different bot token for testing purposes, or use local Redis instance)